KamoEllen/BITCOIN/README.md

 # BITCOIN
-Our AI tool makes Bitcoin transactions faster, more private, cost-effective, and secure.
+My AI tool makes Bitcoin transactions faster, more private, cost-effective, and secure.
 By using data and AI, we improve the entire Bitcoin experience.

 ## How Data Science and AI Address Bitcoin Challenges